Omer-Zinman-Intel/TaggingApp/README.md

 - **Delete**: Remove tags from all content and categories
 - **Move**: Drag tags between categories
 - **Combine**: Create AND tags by dragging one tag onto another
+- **Remove from Category**: Remove a tag from a specific category via right-click context menu

+#### Category-Specific Operations
+- **Remove from Category**: Right-click a tag in a category to remove it from that category only
+- **Orphan Cleanup**: Tags removed from categories are automatically deleted globally if not referenced elsewhere
+- **Context Menu**: Access category-specific operations through the tag context menu

 #### Content Operations
 - **Apply**: Add tags to sections and notes